 an appropriate search.

 Note: To use this option, proposal writers should indicate their intention on the transmittal form and provide a letter of explanation when the proposal is submitted to the Office of Sponsored Programs Administration.
-Those submitting proposals for internal funding that are not reviewed in Sponsored Programs Administration should contact the Office for Equity, Diversity, and Global Outreach prior to submitting the proposal.
+Those submitting proposals for internal funding that are not reviewed in Sponsored Programs Administration should contact the Office of the Provost prior to submitting the proposal.

 2.2.4.4 When a faculty member has a spouse or partner who is fully qualified and interested in a university position, a dual career exception to the search process may be made.
 The department or unit administrator is responsible to contact the Vice Provost for Advancement of Faculty as soon as possible.
 Hiring a spouse or partner depends upon the qualifications of the spouse or partner, the availability of a suitable and acceptable position in each case, and is subject to the approval of the department or unit into which the spouse or the partner will be hired, following an interview process within that unit.
 For positions in the 0000 job band and positions in the 2000 job band not defined as faculty, 1.6.4 applies.